- About SPD

 As a member of a multi-disciplinary team in the rehabilitation service, you will play an instrumental role in the development and implementation of Individual Educational Programme (IEP) for the child with learning needs.
 You are responsible for the planning and teaching of early childhood curriculum to the children; and work with the therapists in the team to empower the primary caregivers with the needed techniques to carry out intervention plans both at home and in class.
 You will also assist in the supervision of the Teacher Assistants assigned to your class.

-Teacher Assistant, Early Intervention Programme for Infants and Children
+Teacher Aide, Early Intervention Programme for Infants and Children

 As a member of a multi-disciplinary team in the rehabilitation service, you will need to assist the teachers during lessons, supervising the children in areas of feeding, grooming, toilet training and/or other daily living skills training sessions.
 You will help manage the children's behaviour using appropriate behaviour intervention techniques, ensure safe arrival and departure of the children to the classroom; and take care of the children during field trips or out-of-class activities.
 You are responsible for the clerical duties associated with classroom activities, as well as the preparation of materials for classroom teaching.
 You need to maintain good rapport with the teachers, parents/caregivers, volunteers and other staff members.